How to Take Care I Medici Leather

 Let us offer you some simple leather care tips from our experts:

 In most cases, stains can be wiped off the leather with a clean, lightly moistened cloth.
 Saddle soap is not recommended, as it may remove the leather's natural oils.
 A high-quality leather cream used sparingly enriches the quality of the leather.
 Avoid using creams that leave a greasy residue as this may cause bacteria growth and affect the stitching.
-Be sure to use a transparent cream to prevent color rubbing off on clothes.
+Be sure to use a transparent cream to prevent colour rubbing off on clothes.
 Always confirm the suitability of your leather cream by testing it on a less noticeable area first.

 Do not use leather cleaners on nubuck or suede, as these types of leather are not shielded by a protective outer layer, and are therefore very sensitive to absorption.
 Instead, simply wipe off stains gently with a slightly damp sponge.